KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 and becoming entropy sinks without reorientation.

 In many cases, the superficial layers —
-the soul's outer shells and echoes — may eventually unravel.
+the soul's outer shells and residues — may eventually unravel.
 Without sustained resonance,
 they cannot maintain coherence in the emanative flow.